FacultadDeIngenieria/prog2/classes/classes/presentation.md

 public Complex add(Integer integer)
 ```

-Constructor can be overloaded to provide different ways of initialization.
+Constructor can be overloaded to provide different ways of initialization:
 ```java
 public Complex(float real, float imaginary);
 public Complex(float real);  //imaginary = 0
 ```

 ### In Python
 Python is a dynamically typed language, so the concept of overloading simply does not apply to it.
 Python cannot select among the alternatives because it cannot discriminate data types at compile-time.

 [//]: # (However, we can create such alternative functions at run-time with _multimethods or multiple dispatch._)